match2one.com & app.match2one.com

 You have the right to be informed about the existence of any automated decision making and profiling of your personal data, and where appropriate, be provided with meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing that affects you.

 You have the right to lodge a complaint regarding our processing of your personal data.
-Such a complaint may be directed towards us (email firstname.lastname@example.org) or the relevant supervisory authority, e.g. the Swedish Data Protection Agency (Integritetsskyddsmyndigheten).
-Contact details for national data protection authorities are available here.
+Such a complaint may be directed towards us (email email@example.com ) or the relevant supervisory authority, e.g. the Swedish Authority for Privacy Protection (Integritetsskyddsmyndigheten).
+Contact details for national data protection authorities are available [here].

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.